expo/expo/docs/pages/guides/linking.md

 - _Published app in standalone_: `myapp://`
 - _Development_: `exp://localhost:19000`

 You can also change the returned url by passing optional parameters into `Linking.makeUrl()`.
-These will be used by your app to receive data, which we will talk about in the next section.
+For example, the current default for the starter application is `Linking.makeUrl('/')`, which resolves to the following: (Expo-hosted applications add a `/--/` prefix)

+- _Published app in Expo Go_: `exp://exp.host/@community/with-webbrowser-redirect/--/`
+- _Published app in standalone_: `myapp://`
+- _Development_: `exp://localhost:19000/--/`

 ### Handling links into your app